Milani-K/HTML-CSS/README.md

 # How is CSS structured?

 * CSS is structured by rules and box model
-*

 # What are rules in CSS
 * rules are selectors
+* rules are set to be followed and done exactly how they have been set,same as how css rules apply
+* rules are selectors with declaration blocks

 # What are selectors?
 * Selectors are used to select a specific element ,class or Id that you specifically want to style.
-* Selectors have a stucture that is later set as the rule that CSS will apply on HTML according to the selector's rule.
+* Selectors have a structure called "declaration blocks" that is later set as the rule that CSS will apply on HTML according to the selector's rule.
 * Selectors contain properties and properties are assigned to values.

-*